Translate into the Language of your choice

 The Bible states that God has a purpose which we work to and should actively promote:

-Jesus’ mission was to sacrifice himself for humanity’s sins, defeat the Devil, overcome the world, and establish the Kingdom of God on Earth.
+Jesus’ mission was to sacrifice himself for humanity’s sins, destroy the works of the Devil, overcome the world, and establish the Kingdom of God on Earth.

 Eph 3:10 To the intent that now unto the principalities and powers in heavenly places might be known by the church the manifold wisdom of God,